OHDSI/DatabaseConnector/README.md

 Introduction
 ============
 This R package provides function for connecting to various DBMSs.
+Together with the `SqlRender` package, the main goal of `DatabaseConnector` is to provide a uniform interface across database platforms: the same code should run and produce equivalent results, regardless of the database back end.

 Features
 ========